hanuniadir/tic-tac-toe/README.md

 For the error option I used in function which recognize status 500 and update the state of "App" - like redirect to Login page.

 Because a time issue, I didn't finish the "Suggest Move" fitcher.
-I build a function which try to send an opposite board to the AI machine, get a new board - like to ask the AI "what step would you take as X" but the AI probably can't response to opposite state, I assume the reason for that is the number of X-s and O-s.
+I built a function which try to send an opposite board to the AI machine, get a new board - like to ask the AI "what step would you take as X" but the AI probably can't response to opposite state, I assume the reason for that is the number of X-s and O-s.
 Nevertheless, I keep this code in '//' for you could see and be impressed from the idea.
 In addition, I wrote a function that called 'markDiff' which is get two boards (Game board and AI board - after AI step), recognize the AI step, and mark this square in the game board.
 You can try it by yourself on 'Help Me' button (It is always mark the top-right corner).